-- · initiate our planned Phase 2a clinical trials of MAT2203, our lead product candidate; - · initiate and continue the research and development of our other product candidates and potential product candidates, including MAT2501; - seek to discover and develop additional product candidates using our cochleate lipid-crystal platform delivery technology,; - · seek regulatory approvals for any product candidates that successfully complete clinical trials;
+- · continue our Phase 2a clinical trials of MAT2203, our lead product candidate; - · initiate and continue the research and development of our other product candidates and potential product candidates, including MAT2501; - · seek to discover and develop additional product candidates using our cochleate lipid-crystal platform delivery technology,; - · seek regulatory approvals for any product candidates that successfully complete clinical trials;

-- establish a sales, marketing and distribution infrastructure in the future to commercialize any products for which we may obtain regulatory approval; - · require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.
+- · establish a sales, marketing and distribution infrastructure in the future to commercialize any products for which we may obtain regulatory approval; - · require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control and scientific personnel; and - · add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.

-We expect that our existing cash and cash equivalents will only be sufficient to fund our operating expenses and capital expenditures requirements through July 2016.
-We will need additional financing to fund our operating expenses and to initiate and conduct our intended clinical programs, file additional patent applications and enhance our intellectual property position for lead compounds, and prepare for submission of an NDA for MAT2203 and MAT2501, and potentially conduct preclinical work in order to identify product candidates utilizing our cochleate delivery platform technology.
+We expect that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditures requirements through the second quarter of 2018.
+In order to achieve our long term plans, we will need additional financing to fund our operating expenses and to initiate and conduct our intended clinical programs, file additional patent applications and enhance our intellectual property position for lead compounds, and prepare for submission of an NDA for MAT2203 and MAT2501, and potentially conduct preclinical work in order to identify product candidates utilizing our cochleate delivery platform technology.
 We have based this estimate on assumptions that may prove to be wrong in the future, and we may use our available capital resources sooner than we currently expect.
-Unless we obtain additional financing, there is substantial doubt we can continue as a going concern.